autobrr/autobrr.com/docs/installation/windows.md

 <img src={useBaseUrl('/img/f.%20properties.png')} />

-And we're done, a Windows Service has been created.
+And we're done, the scheduled task has been created (you'll find it in Task Scheduler, not in the Windows Services list).
 Now right click on autobrr in the list and click **Run.**

 <img src={useBaseUrl('/img/g.%20service%20created.png')} />